tiavina-mika/esbuild-copy-files/README.md

 ✔️ Lightweight </br>
 ✔️ Typed </br>
 ✔️ Can copy newly added files in watch mode </br>
-✔️ Can filter the files and folders you want to copy
+✔️ Can filter the files and folders you want to copy </br>
+✔️ Run only once or only when directory or file changed

 ## Installation